-Again, however, venues or organisers would need to be mindful of how they promote that event and ensuring advertising materials in no way create an unauthorised association with the AC36 Event.
+Again, however, venues or organisers would need to be mindful of how they promote that event and ensuring advertising materials in no way create an unauthorised association with the 36th America's Cup.

 The MEMA does not limit or prevent legitimate editorial use of protected emblems and words.
 This means, for example, that newspapers or radio bulletins may use images and protected words for the purposes of reporting the news.

 However, the MEMA does prohibit ‘advertorials’ - where advertisements are presented in the manner of editorials but suggest a commercial relationship between the 36th America’s Cup and a business or individual that is not authorised to use a protected emblem or word.
 Advertorials are treated in the same manner as general advertising.

 There may be special instances where certain restrictions within the MEMA do not apply.
 This would require the written authorisation of the major event organiser, America’s Cup Event Limited.
 To find out more, contact firstname.lastname@example.org.

 Activating your premises during the 36th America's Cup is a great way to gain new customers by signalling that you’re a part of the action during the events.
 It’s important for businesses to be mindful, however, that all the restrictions around major event words and emblems apply when it comes to business dressing, window dressing, signage, and other branding items.

 Auckland Unlimited's business dressing programme for the 36th America's Cup has been designed to help businesses rally behind the events and Emirates Team New Zealand while complying with the MEMA.
 Order your bunting, posters, counter standees and other items now!

 You can find more information on the MEMA and the 36th America's Cup on the following websites: